chamilo/chamilo-lms/plugin/ims_lti/README.md

 This plugin allows the integration of a new tool into courses, obtaining data back from those tools and recording them as gradebook "external" activities.

-This plugin allow certified support for LTI 1.0, 1.1, 1.1.1, Deep Linking 1.x, Outcome Services 1.x.
+This plugin allows certified support for LTI 1.0, 1.1, 1.1.1, Deep Linking 1.x, Outcome Services 1.x.
 You can get information about the LTI Certification on [this page][certification link].
+The LTI 1.3 is being developed.

 As a platform admin, you can register external tools available for all courses.
 You need set the tools settings in the IMS/LTI administration page.